Comparisons between Israel and Nazi Germany: Responses

 Academics worldwide have debated whether comparisons between Israel and Nazi Germany are inherently antisemitic or not.
 Lesley Klaff and Bernard-Henri Lévy argue that comparing Israel to the Nazis lacks historical and moral equivalence, and risks inciting anti-Jewish sentiment.
 Historian Bernard Lewis suggests that the belief that the Nazis were no worse than Israel also provides "welcome relief to many who had long borne a burden of guilt for the role which they, their families, their nations, or their churches had played in Hitler's crimes against the Jews, whether by participation or complicity, acquiescence or indifference".

 The Working Definition of Antisemitism – adopted by the International Holocaust Remembrance Alliance, the U.S. Department of State, and other organizations – offers several examples to help determine when criticism of Israel may be antisemitic, including "drawing comparison of contemporary Israeli policy to that of the Nazis".
-Critics of the definition say that it could define legitimate criticisms of Israel as antisemitic and that it has been used to censor pro-Palestinian activism, in particular.
+Critics of the definition say that it equates legitimate criticisms of Israel with antisemitism and that it has been used to censor pro-Palestinian activism, in particular.
+Journalist M. Gessen has also noted "One could also argue that the inherent conflation of Jews with the state of Israel is antisemitic, even that it meets the I.H.R.A. definition of antisemitism."
 Alternative definitions such as the Jerusalem Declaration on Antisemitism have been proposed instead on this basis.

 According to political scientist Ian Lustick, a professor at the University of Pennsylvania, such comparisons are "a natural if unintended consequence of the immersion of Israeli Jews in Holocaust imagery".
 British scholar David Feldman suggests that comparisons in relation to the 2014 Gaza War were not motivated by a broader anti-Jewish subjectivity but by targeted criticism of Israeli policy in military actions.

 In Austria, while overt antisemitism has been limited following the Holocaust, the Freedom Party of Austria has used comparisons between Nazi Germany and Israel to delegitimize its political opponents.
 In Israel, Lustick reports that many Israelis are "already repelled by actions against Palestinians they cannot help but associate with Nazi persecution of Jews".
-Israeli-American historian Omer Bartov has drawn an analogy between the German army's dehumanization of its enemies under Nazism and the attitudes displayed by young Israeli troops in the 2024 Gaza war.
+Israeli-American historian Omer Bartov has drawn an analogy between the German army's dehumanization of its enemies under Nazism and the attitudes displayed by young Israeli soldiers in the 2023 Gaza war.